Frank Brennan (priest): Early life and education

-Brennan is the first born son of Sir Gerard Brennan, a former chief justice of the High Court of Australia and Patricia O'Hara, an anaesthestist.

-Brennan is a fourth generation Australian.
-He is of Irish descent on both sides of his family and has German ancestry from his paternal grandmother.
+Brennan is the first born son of Sir Gerard Brennan, a former chief justice of the High Court of Australia, and Patricia O'Hara, an anaesthetist.
+He is a fourth generation Australian and is of Irish descent on both sides of his family and also has German ancestry from his paternal grandmother.

-Brennan studied at Downlands College in Toowoomba, and at the University of Queensland where he graduated with honours in arts and law.
+Brennan studied at Downlands College in Toowoomba and the University of Queensland where he graduated with honours in arts and law.
 He then studied at the Melbourne College of Divinity, where he graduated, again with honours, in divinity.
-He was awarded a Master of Laws in 1981 as a result of further study at the University of Melbourne, where he resided at Newman College.
+He was awarded a Master of Laws as a result of further study at the University of Melbourne.

+He was admitted to the Queensland Bar in 1977 and the Victorian Bar in 1978.

+In 1975, Brennan was admitted to the Society of Jesus and 10 years later was ordained a Catholic priest.

 Career

 Brennan's contact and involvement with Aboriginal Australians began early in his priestly ministry.
-In 1975 he worked in the inner Sydney parish of Redfern with priest activist Fr Ted Kennedy, where he also met and worked with Mum Shirl among others who were founding indigenous Australian legal, health and political initiatives.
+In 1975 he worked in the inner Sydney parish of Redfern with priest activist Fr Ted Kennedy, where he also met and worked with Mum Shirl among others who were founding Indigenous Australian legal, health and political initiatives.

-In 1997, he was rapporteur at the Australian Reconciliation Convention and the following year he was appointed an Ambassador for Reconciliation by the Council for Aboriginal Reconciliation.
-On 10 December 2008 he was appointed as the chairperson to the Australian Government's National Human Rights Consultation Committee.
+In 1997, he was rapporteur at the Australian Reconciliation Convention.
+The following year he was appointed an Ambassador for Reconciliation by the Council for Aboriginal Reconciliation.

+He is known for his 1998 involvement in the Wik debate, following the 1996 court decision in Wik Peoples v Queensland.

+On 10 December 2008 he was appointed as chair of the Australian government's National Human Rights Consultation Committee.
 In 2009 this independent committee consulted with the Australian community about the protection and promotion of human rights.
-On 30 September 2009, it reported its recommendations to the attorney general, the Honourable Robert McClelland MP.
+On 30 September 2009, it reported its recommendations to the attorney general, Robert McClelland.